-about its evolution during the past 32 yr of drilling by DSDP and ODP because there are almost no locations beneath the Kuroshio Current where a deep-sea sedimentary section with high sedimentation rates can contain well-preserved calcareous microfossils.
+The Kuroshio (Black) Current is the biggest western boundary surface current in the western Pacific.
+Because of its high speed (2.7-3.6 km/hr), great depth (1.0 km) and width (150-200 km), and high temperature (28°-29°C in summer and 22°-25°C in winter), it plays an important role in the meridional transport of heat, mass, momentum, and moisture from the western Pacific warm pool to high latitudes in the north Pacific.
+Although its role in the Pacific is as important as that of the Gulf Stream in the North Atlantic, almost nothing has been learned about its evolution during the past 32 yr of drilling by DSDP and ODP because there are almost no locations beneath the Kuroshio where a deep-sea sedimentary section with high sedimentation rates can contain well-preserved calcareous microfossils.
 Because the CCD is shallow in the western Pacific (<3500 m) and the water depth is great (generally >4000 m), foraminifers and calcareous nannofossils are rarely preserved.
 Conditions appear to be ideal for obtaining a such a section, however, in the southern Okinawa Trough.
-As the Kuroshio Current passes between the eastern side of the island of Taiwan and the southernmost part of the Ryukyu Island arc, it is deflected upward when it approaches the Ilan Ridge and then flows northeastward in the Okinawa Trough (Ono et al., 1987; Chen et al., 1992) (Fig. F29).
-The seafloor in the Okinawa Trough lies above the CCD, and sedimentation rates are high because of terrigenous input from the East China Sea shelf and the island of Taiwan (Boggs et al., 1979; Lin and Chen, 1983).
+As the Kuroshio Current passes between eastern Taiwan and the southernmost part of the Ryukyu Island arc, it is deflected upward when it approaches the Ilan Ridge and then flows northeastward in the Okinawa Trough (Ono et al., 1987; Chen et al., 1992) (Fig. F29).
+The seafloor in the Okinawa Trough lies above the CCD, and sedimentation rates are high because of terrigenous input from the East China Sea shelf and Taiwan (Boggs et al., 1979; Lin and Chen, 1983).
 Site 1202 was accordingly proposed on the southern slope of the Okinawa Trough to obtain a high-resolution record of the history of the Kuroshio Current during the Quaternary.